adrianomaringolo/react-shop-list/README.md

 - If you push your code to main now, it will activate the actions to build and deploy your code.
 Go to Firebase Console > Hosting, you'll see there is a new deploy item in the list!

+---
-- There you go, just access the address `<project id>.web.app` and you'll see your react app
+There you go, just access the address `<project id>.web.app` and you'll see your react app working.

+Remember that __configuration is not always so smooth__, so if you have problems in the process, go easy!
+Read the docs, check every step you made and start over if needed!

+That example is very basic, keep learning and evolving your apps!
+Visit [Firebase Docs](https://firebase.google.com/docs) and learn more!

+Happy firebasing! :heart: